Mapfre Insurance

 Event Name & Design

-We asked attendees to “Look Both Ways” by asking them to experience what it feels like to be a driver, cyclist, or pedestrian in Boston.
-To guide them along, we made the event feel like a road trip—with wayfinding that took them from one stop to the next.
+Attendees were asked to “Look Both Ways” so they could experience what it feels like to be another driver, cyclist, or pedestrian in Boston.
+To guide them along, we made the event feel like a road trip—with wayfinding signage that took them from one stop to the next.

 First Stop

-VR: A driving game that awarded points only to players/drivers that were empathetic on the virtual road.
+VR: We created a game that only awarded points to players/drivers that were empathetic on the virtual road.

 Second Stop

-The Ol’ Switcheroo: Attendees switched places so cyclists could experience what it’s like to have a someone in your blind spot, and drivers could experience the vulnerability of being in one.
+The Ol’ Switcheroo: People were asked to switch places so cyclists could experience what it’s like to have a someone in your blind spot, and drivers could experience the vulnerability of being in one.

 Third Stop